Conflict resolution training can help you to discuss difficult or sensitive issues and manage conflict more constructively.

 - build your confidence to discuss difficult or sensitive issues in a way that strengthens working relationships

-A few weeks before the workshop, we’ll start getting to know you through a short online survey.
+A few weeks before the training, we’ll start getting to know you through a short online survey.
 This survey will prompt you to think about your current experience with difficult conversations and also inform us about what you’d like to get out of the workshop.

 During the workshop, we’ll engage you in a variety of activities – including group discussions, video analysis, self-reflection, and targeted practice with the opportunity to receive coaching and feedback.
 You’ll receive a workbook containing a comprehensive set of notes on the topics covered in the workshop.